-The spectral resolution of each spws is set by a combination of the inherent resolution/bandwidth setup in the correlator, the correlator weighting function (also known as the smoothing function) and the channel-averaging (also known as spectral-averaging) factor (which is carried out at a late stage of processing in the correlator).
-This is described in Section 5.6.2.
-The default FDM setup from the ALMA OT in Cycle 10 uses Hanning
+The spectral resolution of each spw is set by a combination of the inherent resolution/bandwidth setup in the correlator, the correlator weighting function (also known as the smoothing function) and the channel-averaging (also known as spectral-averaging) factor (which is carried out at a late stage of processing in the correlator).
+This is described in Section 5.5.2.
+The default FDM setup from the ALMA OT in Cycle 12 uses Hanning smoothing with a channel-averaging factor of N=2 (see Section 5.5.2).
+Hanning smoothing plus a channel average of 2 results in a spectral resolution equal to the final channel spacing x 1.15 - only ~15% worse than Hanning without channel-averaging but has the advantage of halving the data rate.
+If the line is well resolved, with \geq 3 channels covering the linewidth, then this will not cause a problem.
+However, marginally resolved lines should keep the maximum resolution.
+If possible it is recommended to use this default in order to reduce the data rate and size of the final product.
+If the extra 15% resolution is required or the line is expected to be